Robin Hood (2010 film): Filming

 Filming began on 30 March 2009.
 In June and July, the crew filmed at Freshwater West beach, in Pembrokeshire, Wales.
 The arrival of the dead king's cog (boat), accompanied by Robin and his men, at the Tower of London was filmed at Virginia Water, where a partial mock-up of the Tower was built.
 Extensive scenes from the film were filmed on the Ashridge Estate, Little Gaddesden, on the Hertfordshire/Buckinghamshire border.
 Filming of the siege of Castle Chalus took place at the Bourne Wood at Farnham, Surrey during July and August.
 Filming also took place at Dovedale near Ashbourne, Derbyshire.
 On July 31, thieves broke into the props building at night and stole cameras that were being used for the film.

 The battering ram used during the filming at the Bourne Wood in Surrey, which was nicknamed 'Rosie' by the film crew and is worth £60,000, was donated by Russell Crowe to a Scottish charity, the Clanranald Trust to be used for battle re-enactments at a fort named Duncarron, built in a forest near the Carron Valley Reservoir in North Lanarkshire.

 Crowe rode the same horse, George, that he had ridden in Gladiator.
 During the shoot, Crowe fractured both of his legs doing a scene in which he "jumped off a castle portcullis onto rock-hard uneven ground" and said he "never discussed the injury with production, never took a day off because of it, I just kept going to work", only learning about the injury from an X-ray a decade later.

+Visual effects

+Moving Picture Company (MPC) provided the visual effects for the film.
+Richard Stammers, MPC's visual effects supervisor, worked with Universal Pictures's visual effects producer Allen Maris to "achieve a wide range of visual effects", which included computer-animated armies, boats, arrows, and digital environments.
+A challenge for MPC was to create the invading French Armada and the ensuing battle with the English army; 200 computer-animated ships and 6000 soldiers were added to the 8 practical boats, with 500 extras used in principal photography.
+Alice, MPC's proprietary crowd generation software, was used to simulate the rowing and disembarkation of French soldiers and horses.
+The water interactions were generated using Flowline.
+Matte paintings and computer-animated projections were used to reconstruct the medieval city in the film.
+MPC created cliffs to surround the beach environment, which was added to 75 shots.